-Sound waves are a significant example of a longitudinal wave.
+A sound wave is a significant example of a longitudinal wave.
 When a speaker speaks some words in front of the microphone, he/she hit the air thousands of time per second at different frequencies.
-The particles travel along the air into the mic to produce sound.
+The sound particles travel along with the air particles and enter the mic to produce sound.

-When we clap while singing a birthday song or on any other celebrations, do you know, what makes our hand produce the sound of a clap.
-When we clap, we compress the air particles between our hands for a part of a second which helps to produce the sound of a clap we are familiar with.
+When we clap while singing a birthday song or on any other occasion, do you know, what makes our hand produce that familiar sound of a clap.
+When we applaud, we compress and displace the air particles between our hands for a part of a second, which produces the sound of a clap we are familiar with.

 3. Vibrating Drumheads

-All of us are familiar with the sound of the drum, and most of us have also tried hitting the drum in different beats.
+All of us are familiar with the sound of a drum, and most of us have also tried hitting the drum in different beats.
 When we hit the drum with the mallet, drum head vibrates and produce soundwaves.
-The soundwaves are generated because the drum head moves outward and inward, making air particles to move inward and outward (vibrate).
+The soundwaves are generated because the drum head moves outward and inward, making air particles to move (vibrate) in the same direction.

-People living in coastal areas are mostly scared of the sea waves like Tsunamis.
+Tsunamis cause damage to coastal regions and that’s why people residing in coastal areas are afraid of them.
 Most people think that sea waves are a transverse wave as they go up and down.
-However, sea waves including Tsunami are the example of both transverse and longitudinal wave.
-When the waves reach the shore or smaller area, they became smaller and thinner, and water particles move parallel to the wave, hence making it a longitudinal wave.
+However, sea waves, including Tsunami, are the example of both transverse as well as a longitudinal wave.
+When the waves reach the shore or smaller areas, they become smaller and thinner, and water particles move parallel to the wave, hence making it a longitudinal wave.

 5. Earthquake (Seismic-P wave)

-We have always heard that animals like dogs can sense the earthquake waves much before then humans.
-These animals can sense the seismic P wave which is still not on the surface of the earth.
-Even human can feel a little bump and rattle of these waves, but they are mostly unnoticeable to us.
-The P wave is the fastest and travels around the solid and liquid and pull and push them back and forth just like sound waves push and pull the air particles.
-These waves lead the surface wave which human can feel.
+It is said that animals can sense the earthquake waves much before humans.
+They have the ability to sense the seismic P waves, which travel only in the interior of the earth.
+Even humans can feel a little bump and rattle of these waves, but they are mostly unnoticeable to us.
+The P waves are the fastest, and they require a medium to travel (solid and liquid).
+These waves cause the interior of the earth (tectonic plates) to move back and forth in a longitudinal manner, which leads to the surface waves (seismic S wave), which we can feel.

-Whenever it is raining heavily, and thunders are there, we always notice the window panels of our home vibrating; this happens because of sound waves.
-Lightning causes an increase in the air pressure and temperature which creates a shock wave of sound which we hear like a loud boom and cause our window panels to vibrate.
+Whenever it is raining heavily, and thunders are there, you might have noticed the vibration in window panels of your home; it happens because of sound waves.
+Lightning causes an increase in the air pressure and temperature, which creates a shock wave of sound that we hear like a loud boom and cause our window panels to vibrate.